 Atty.
 Cruz’s failure to return the client’s money upon demand gives rise to the presumption that he has misappropriated it for his own use to the prejudice of and in violation of the trust reposed in him by the client.

-He is thus ordered DISBARRED from the practice of law and his name stricken off of the Roll of Attorneys, effective immediately.
+and was ordered DISBARRED from the practice of law and his name stricken off of the Roll of Attorneys, effective immediately.